-To get to Trümmelbach falls, you can either hike for 40 minutes from the town or hop on bus #141, which can take you to the falls’ entrance in just 10 minutes.
-It is recommended to bring rain jacket as it will be cold and wet in the falls’ viewing platforms.
+To get to Trümmelbach falls, you can either hike for 40 minutes from the town or hop on bus #141, taking you to the falls’ entrance in just 10 minutes.
+It is recommended to bring a rain jacket as it will be cold and wet on the falls’ viewing platforms.

 Trümmelbach waterfall has 10 viewing platforms connected by tunnels, stairs, and lifts.
 Each has a different view showing the creativity of nature from the eroded rocks.
 Some parts are open, serving as a scenic lookout to the valley.